shapeshed/shapeshed.com/content/posts/choosing_a_color_scheme_for_the_web.md

-{
-  "slug": "choosing-a-color-scheme-for-the-web",
-  "title": "Choosing a colour scheme for the web", "date": "2006-11-22T00:00:00+00:00",
++++
+date = "2006-11-22T00:00:00+00:00"
-  "description": "Choosing a colour scheme, or swatch, is one of the first things you need to do in planning a design.
-Thankfully Adobe provides a number of tools that make creating and managing swatches simple. ", "tags": [
+description = "Choosing a colour scheme, or swatch, is one of the first things you need to do in planning a design.
+Thankfully Adobe provides a number of tools that make creating and managing swatches simple. " slug = "choosing-a-color-scheme-for-the-web" tags = ["Design", "Photoshop"] title = "Choosing a colour scheme for the web"

-    "Design",
-    "Photoshop"
-  ]
-}
++++

 ## Different approaches to colour schemes